tbeadle/postgres/README.md

    talk at https://www.youtube.com/watch?v=jqmdujimzfq are included.
  - If any executable scripts are found in `/docker-pre-entrypoint.d`, then those scripts will be executed before initializing or starting the database.
-   If any executable scripts are found in `/docker-pre-entrypoint.d`, then those scripts will be executed immediately before starting the database.
+   If any executable scripts are found in `/docker-post-entrypoint.d`, then those scripts will be executed immediately before starting the database.
 These directories are different from the standard `/docker-entrypoint-initdb.d` in that that directory will only be processed when the database did not already exist and is getting initialized.
+ - There are some environment variables that can be used to tune the postgresql.conf:

+LOG_MIN_DURATION_TIMEOUT | Cause statements taken longer than the given value to be logged.
+Defaults to 600ms.
+CHECKPOINT_TIMEOUT | Set the maximum amount of time between checkpoints.
+Defaults to 20min.

 The images are on docker hub at https://hub.docker.com/r/tbeadle/postgres/